LetschM/hOCR-analysis/readme.md

 * Extract the single lines of the page as png-images
 	* copy-paste the `hocr-extract-images` file into the current folder.
 Right-click inside the folder and choose `Open Terminal Here` or cd to the folder in the terminal.
 	* type `.\hocr-extract-images FILENAME.hocr`.
 Example: `.\hocr-extract-images 426110269_0064.hocr`
-* Next, you can create the Corrections.html.
-For this step I created a shell command alias to simplify the required tasks.
+* Next, you can create the `Correction.html`.
+For this step I created a shell command alias for `zshell` (required for this step) to simplify the required tasks.
-	* Open the .zsh folder inside your home folder.
-Open the aliases.txt
+	* Open the `.zsh` folder inside your home folder.
+Open the `aliases.txt`
 	* add the following line:

 		```